fperez/fperez.org-src/py4science/decorators.rst

    ... etc.

 This shows how trivial, small decorators can be used to control code execution.
-For example, if you are a fan of Robert's fabulous line_profiler (http://packages.python.org/line_profiler/), using this trivial trick you can profile arbitrarily small chunks of code inline::
+For example, if you are a fan of Robert's `fabulous line profiler`_, using this trivial trick you can profile arbitrarily small chunks of code inline::

    def profiled(func):